 You can use many of the freely available text readability apps online which will scan your text and give it a grade level.
 The most common is the Flesch-Kincaid Grade Level.

 We are not talking about the product pictures on your website.
-Neither are we referring to pictures of your team at work.
-Sure, pictures are worth a thousand words, but your words should be able to accurately show the reader why it’s worth their money.
+Neither are we referring to images of your team at work.
+Sure, pictures are worth a thousand words, but your remarks should be able to accurately show the reader why it’s worth their money.

 Your prose shouldn’t be limited to just generalized statements or ones with tall claims.
 The best way to sell your service or a product is with a real-world example, which helps the reader visualize the message.